Skip to main content

 3. Cluster signals to identify vertical momentum

 When three regional councils publish tenders for similar document management SaaS solutions within the same quarter, that’s a cluster signal.
-It suggests a shared regulatory trigger, a peer network effect, or an influence from a national purchasing group like UGAP.
+It suggests a shared regulatory trigger, a peer network effect, or influence from a national purchasing group like UGAP.
 SaaS vendors who spot these clusters early can build vertical-specific messaging that resonates across the cohort, turning one signal into a multi-prospect campaign.

 Rodz’s public tenders signal is built to surface exactly these patterns, aggregating and categorizing tender data so your team can act on clusters rather than chasing individual notices manually.